Skip to main content

 Founder of Home Select

-British expat family: a 4-bedroom in the 15th found before the move
+British expat family: a 4-room flat in the 15th found before the move

-A British family, a couple with two children aged 6 and 9, purchased an 85 sqm 4-bedroom in the Grenelle neighborhood, Paris 15th, for 780,000 euros before even arriving in France.
-Catherine Ziegler, property hunter at Home Select, conducted the entire search from London and negotiated the price from 820,000 to 780,000 euros, a reduction of 4.9%.
+A British family, a couple with two children aged 6 and 9, bought an 85 sqm four-room flat in the Grenelle quarter of Paris 15th, for 780,000 euros before they had even arrived in France.
+Catherine Ziegler, property hunter at Home Select, ran the entire search from London and brought the price down from 820,000 to 780,000 euros, a reduction of 4.9%.

 Mission overview